Adam–God doctrine: Resistance to the doctrine

-A less open opposition to the doctrine may have been carried out by Mormon editors Samuel W. Richards and Franklin D. Richards who, according to one researcher, interpreted the idea of Adam being "our God" or "our Father" as meaning merely that Adam, as the first mortal man, stands at the head of the human family.
+A less open opposition to the doctrine may have been carried out by Latter Day Saint editors Samuel W. Richards and Franklin D. Richards who, according to one researcher, interpreted the idea of Adam being "our God" or "our Father" as meaning merely that Adam, as the first mortal man, stands at the head of the human family.
 For instance, "the Lord made Moses a god to Pharaoh" (Exodus 7:1) and as Paul was "as Christ Jesus" to the Galatians (4:14).
 In this way, Adam as our great progenitor, will preside over the human family as "father and God."

 Adam–God in Young's later administration

 After the public debates between Young and Pratt subsided in 1860, Young continued to maintain his belief in the doctrine, but may have been disappointed that the people did not give the doctrine universal acceptance.
 In 1861, he stated:

 Some years ago, I advanced a doctrine with regard to Adam being our father and God, that will be a curse to many of the Elders of Israel because of their folly.
 With regard to it they yet grovel in darkness and will.
 It is one of the most glorious revealments of the economy of heaven, yet the world hold derision.
 Had I revealed the doctrine of baptism from [sic] the dead instead [of] Joseph Smith there are men around me who would have ridiculed the idea until dooms day [sic?].
 But they are ignorant and stupid like the dumb ass.